 Here are my top steps to a faster WordPress site:

 Plugins are great.
 It seems like almost anything you want to do with a WordPress site can be done with a plugin that someone has already written.
 But, if you don’t realize the downside to plugins, it’s easy to go overboard.
-The reality is that plugins can be the biggest contributor to delay in your site’s load time.
+The reality is that plugins can be a huge contributor to delay in your site’s load time.

 If you don’t believe me, check out a plugin called P3 Performance Profiler (made by GoDaddy, but it’s good, believe me).
 It generates some cool pie charts showing exactly how much delay each plugin is causing.
 I was shocked to find out that 87% of the page load time of one of my sites was due to plugins!